On the computability of conditional probability: Introduction

-Our work is distinct from the study of conditional distributions with respect to priors that are universal for partial computable functions (as defined using Kolmogorov complexity) by Solomonoff \cite{MR0172745}, Zvonkin and Levin \cite{MR0307889}, and Hutter \cite{MR2354220}.
-The computability of conditional distributions also has a rather different character in Takahashi's work on the algorithmic randomness of points defined using universal Martin-L\"of tests \cite{MR2478961}.
-The objects with respect to which one is conditioning in these settings are typically \emph{computably enumerable}, but not computable.
+Our work is distinct from the study of conditional distributions with respect to priors that are universal for partial computable functions (as defined using Kolmogorov complexity) by Solomonoff \citeyearpar{MR0172745}, Zvonkin and Levin \citeyearpar{MR0307889}, and Hutter \citeyearpar{MR2354220}.
+The computability of conditional distributions also has a rather different character in Takahashi's work on the algorithmic randomness of points defined using universal Martin-L\"of tests \citep{MR2478961}.
+The objects with respect to which one is conditioning in these settings are typically not computable (e.g., the universal semimeasure is merely lower semicomputable).
 In the present paper, we are interested in the problem of computing conditional distributions of random variables that are \emph{computable}, even though the conditional distribution may itself be noncomputable.